 Bail Commissioner Opportunities

-Since bail commissioners have access to numerous state and national criminal history data bases, the successful applicant must pass a fingerprint based criminal history background check, a motor vehicle back ground check and not have had a Protection From Abuse or Protection From Harassment Order issued against him or her.
+If selected for this position, the successful applicant must pass a fingerprint-based criminal history background check, a motor vehicle background check, and not have had a protection order issued against him or her.
 A social media check will also occur.